 - A step-by-step guide for health services, management and an Individual Health Worker or Health Practitioner to work through to develop and review individual scopes of practice.

-We have a number of examples of how to use the template to define an individual’s scope of practice.
-Please click the links below for different job role examples:
+Examples of how to use the template to define an individual’s scope of practice will be available soon

-NATSIHWA also launched a Scope of Practice video, which you can view by clicking here.
+NAATSIHWP also launched a Scope of Practice video, which you can view here